 7. Alexa, turn on my humidifier.
 Or bedroom light.
 Alexa can connect to any WeMo Switch enabled outlet or Wink Home Hub.
 Name it according to what’s plugged in there, and Alexa it will turn on and off for you.

 8. Alexa, play Bingo.
 Download some free printable bingo cards, like these at Aspen Jay, and ask Alexa to join you for an easy family fun night.
-Unfortunately, she won’t pop the popcorn for you.
-(Unless you have a popcorn popper hooked up to a WeMo, actually.)
+Unfortunately, she won’t pop the popcorn for you — unless you have a popcorn popper hooked up to a WeMo, actually.
+(Bonus: For a more advanced game, try Alexa, Open Escape the Room for five fun Escape Room games of different levels.)

-11. Alexa, I need a chocolate-covered donut recipe.
+9. Alexa, I need a recipe for chocolate chip mint ice cream.
 Alexa will provide measurement conversions (Alexa, how many cups are in a pint?) and even give you step-by-step recipes through AllRecipes.
 You can even tell her to set your SousVide machine to a certain temperature if it’s smart-connected.

-12. Alexa, what wine goes with a chocolate covered donut?
+11. Alexa, what wine goes with a chocolate chip mint ice cream?
 Yes, you can get wine pairings using MySomm skill.
+Though I can’t say I recommend them with ice cream, but you do you.

 15. Alexa, check my credit card balance.
-Capital One Skill does this if you have a Capital One card, and even lets you go ahead and make payment.
+Thee Capital One Alexa Skill does this if you have a Capital One card, and even lets you go ahead and make payment.

 16. Alexa, what are your deals?
 Get special deals from Amazon, just for Alexa users.
 Just be sure that if you turned Voice Purchasing off, you’ve got it turned back on if you want to shop.